bobleesj/learn-swift-with-bob/course/swift-intermediate/optional-chaining.md

 ## Conclusion
-Now, you no longer have to guess when to use `?` and `!` when you are working with objects such as UIKit.
-Please remember that if you see any `?`, it will return an optional type.
-So make sure unwrap implicitly.
-If you have any questions, make sure check out resources above.
+Now, you no longer have to guess when to use `?` and `!`.
+It should be particularly useful when you work with the UIKit objects.
+But, make sure safely unwrap.

-In our next lesson, you are learn how to use a `guard` statement to implicitly unwrap and why you use it in the first place instead of using `if let`.
+In our next lesson, you are learn how to use a `guard` statement to implicitly unwrap multiple optionals, and why you use it instead of using a`if let`.